Performance Data

 Start simple, then expand

 You do not need a massive transformation to benefit from this approach.
 Start with a small cohort or a single training group and let the data speak for itself.
-Gophin makes it easy to begin for free, then layer on advanced analytics, deeper comparisons, and collaboration tools when you are ready.
+Gophin makes it easy to begin for free, then layer on advanced analytics, deeper comparisons, and detailed standards analysis when you are ready.
 Flexibility matters because every team is at a different stage of digital maturity.
+Our getting started guide walks you through setup in five minutes.

 Swimming is built on discipline and repetition, but evolution requires clarity.
 When you centralize data, track it automatically, compare it with context, and use it to drive improvement, every practice gains purpose.
 Decisions become faster and smarter, anxiety gives way to confidence, and the athlete’s story becomes crystal clear.
 When you understand your data, every session has intent.